Frequently asked questions

 Your details can be taken by the customer services team, and sent to your landlord to initiate the process.

 I am a business can you help me?

 Yes we can.
 If this is the first time you are reporting an incident we can take a report now.
 If you have already made a report you will need to speak to your investigating officer.
-If you do not have their contact details please call the CSS Customer Service team on 020 7364 6162.

 Where do I go, I've been attacked?